inveniosoftware/docs-invenio-rdm/docs/reference/search.md

 ```

 ### Tokenizers and token filters

+We are using the following tokenizers and token filters in some of our indices in InvenioRDM:

 - **[ngram and edge_ngram](https://opensearch.org/docs/latest/analyzers/tokenizers/index/#partial-word-tokenizers)** — Both of these are used for matching parts of words, n-gram creates n sized chunks ("car" ngram(1,2) -> "c", "ca", "a", "ar") and edge_ngram creates chunks from the beginning of the word ("dog" edge_ngram(1,3) -> "d", "do", "dog").
 Edge N-gram enables prefix searching and is preferred as it produces less tokens.
 Additionally it is recommended that these are used as token filters so that they produce tokens on each word rather than between words.
 - **[uax_url_email](https://opensearch.org/docs/latest/analyzers/tokenizers/index/#word-tokenizers)** — If it is likely that searches and/or documents will contain URLs or emails, it is better to use this tokenizer.
 If a standard tokenizer is used the URL/email will be split on the special characters which results in behaviour which may be unexpected (searching tim@apple.com will return documents with apple in them for example)